TimmHess/TwoComplementaryPerspectivesCL/README.md

-# TwoComplementaryPerspectivesCL
-This repository contains the codebase that was used to produce the results for the paper: "Two Complementary Perspectives to Continual Learning:Ask Not Only What to Optimize, But Also How"

 # Two Complementary Perspectives to Continual Learning
 This repository contains the codebase that was used to produce the results for the paper: *"Two Complementary Perspectives to Continual Learning:Ask Not Only What to Optimize, But Also How"*